 Our goal is to pay you out as fast as possible in compliance with local and global tax laws.
 As part of onboarding to Prize Payments, you will be asked to submit a tax form and provide a Tax Identification Number.

 A Taxpayer (or Tax) Identification Number (TIN) is an identifying number used for tax purposes in the United States and in other countries under the Common Reporting Standard.

-Most EU countries use Tax Identification Numbers (TINs) to identify taxpayers and facilitate the administration of their national tax affairs.
-TINs are also useful for identifying taxpayers who invest in other EU countries and are more reliable than other identifiers such as name and address.
+Most countries use Tax Identification Numbers (TINs) to identify taxpayers and facilitate the administration of their national tax affairs.

 In the United States, the most common TINs are: